plone/documentation/docs/i18n-l10n/contributing-translations.md

 The Plone Foundation has obtained a "gratis Libre plan" account for Plone.
 Plone gets free hosting at the [Hosted](https://hosted.weblate.org/) platform that Weblate offers to open source projects.

-This means that the translator can go to the [Plone project and Weblate](https://hosted.weblate.org/projects/plone/) and start translating there.
+Translators can go to the [Plone project in Weblate](https://hosted.weblate.org/projects/plone/) to write translations.

 You will need to create an account there and then your translations will be automatically contributed back to Plone's GitHub repository.